sk1122/svinge-proxy-rpc/README.md

 # Svinge Proxy RPC

-Svinge is a proxy rpc server with light client embedded in it.
+Svinge is a proxy rpc server which load balances rpc calls between multiple rpc servers and it also supports caching, failure retries.